aCeTotal/hypr-arch/README.md

 How to install hypr-arch (Arch Linux with Hyprland): WARNING: WORK-IN-PROGRESS!

-1. Download the latest image of Arch Linux and place it on a memory stick with Ventoy or similar.
+1. Download the latest image of Arch Linux and place it on a usb-stick with Ventoy or similar.

 2. Make sure your BIOS is set to only use UEFI and Secure Boot disabled.